 Have you ever heard of the three strikes law when it comes to sentencing?
 These types of laws fall under the Violent Crime Control and Law Enforcement Act of 1994.
-Three strikes provides mandatory life imprisonment in certain scenarios, which is something that you want to avoid at all costs when it comes to your case.
+Three strikes provide mandatory life imprisonment in certain scenarios, which is something that you want to avoid at all costs when it comes to your case.
 You might be facing life imprisonment if you have been convicted for a ‘serious violent felony,’ or have two or more previous convictions in federal or state courts, one of which was serious in nature.

-These laws can have a significant impact on you for the rest of your life, so you want to know everything you possibly can about the three strikes law.
+These laws can have a significant impact on you for the rest of your life, so you want to know everything you possibly can about the three-strikes law.

 What Classifies as a Violent Felony?

 Here are some different things that qualify as a serious violent felony and could permit you to fall under the rulings of the three strikes law:

 Over the years, the three-strikes law has been a matter of controversy in a matter of states.
 This is because many people believe that sentencing somebody to life in prison after the third strike is unconstitutional, even if a threat is posed.
 In some cases, judges and officials have said that somebody who stole videotapes three different times could physically be sentenced to 50-100 years in prison for something that is worth only a few dollars.
 This is why it is helpful to have an attorney on your side if you are facing charges the third time for a crime that you have previously been convicted of.
 It’s time to act so that you can protect your rights.